 One member will be appointed as the Panel Chair.
 It is good practice that the Chair should not have been employed or an elected member of the authority within the last 3 years.

-Those persons involved with the investigation at Stage 2 (e.g. the Investigating Officer, the Independent Person, the Adjudication Officer and the Complaints Manager) should also be invited to attend.
+Those persons involved with the investigation at Stage 2 (e.g. the Investigating Officer and the Independent Person) should also be invited to attend.

 The Chair should make the final decision on attendees (including asking the local authority to make specific members of staff available to provide specialist advice or opinion).

-The Review Panel's recommendations should be recorded in writing and copies sent to the complainant and the Director of Children's Social Care within 5 working days.
+The Review Panel's recommendations should be recorded in writing and copies sent to the Executive Director of Children's Services and complainant within 5 working days.

-In terms of the Complaints Procedure, there is no further action that the complainant can take to progress a complaint.
+This is the Council's final response.
+In terms of the Council's involvement in the Complaints Procedure, there is no further action that the complainant can take to progress a complaint.